Focal seizures, also known as partial seizures, begin in only one part of the brain.

 People who remember having a seizure often describe an aura at its onset.

 An aura is a confusing feeling or the perception of an unexpected light or smell just before a seizure begins.
-Therefore, auras usually indicate the start of the atypical electrical activity in the brain prior to a seizure.
+Therefore, auras usually indicate the start of atypical electrical activity in the brain prior to a seizure.

 However, bystanders may notice different symptoms in these individuals, such as staring, rapid eye blinking, or body stiffening, followed by confusion and tiredness after the event.